Meet The People That Make It Happen Above And Below The Water

 Danny Kupkowski – Open Water Scuba Instructor & Co-Owner

 Danny owns and operates Sea Elements, is co-owner of Lobster Pot Dive Center and previously ran his own dive boat operation.
-From Georgia, USA, he has worked in the Cayman water sports industry for over 12 years.
+From Georgia, USA, he worked in the Cayman water sports industry for over 13 years.
 The mangrove tours are his passion and he is well known in Cayman for his knowledge of the marine environment and his passion for ocean conservation.

 Dawn Clerkson – IDC Staff Instructor

-From Kent in southeast England, Dawn got Open Water certified in the Red Sea, Egypt, then left the corporate lifestyle and the bright lights of London behind for a trip to Australia in 2001 where she worked her way up to Instructor level.
+From Kent in southeast England, Dawn was Open Water certified in the Red Sea, Egypt, then left the corporate lifestyle behind for a trip to Australia in 2001 where she worked her way up to Instructor level.
 After working at several dive centers and live-aboards on the Great Barrier Reef in northern Queensland she moved to Thailand where she spent the next year instructing out of Koh Samui.
 She then spent ten years teaching in the British Virgin Islands, Mexico and Malta before joining The Lobster Pot in February 2013.
 Her most memorable dive experiences are the wreck of the SS Yongala in Australia, the wreck of the President Coolidge in Vanuatu, diving with manatees in Mexico and whale shark encounters in Thailand.
-Her favourite Cayman dive sites are Turtle Reef, Orange Canyon, Bullwinkle and the wreck of the Doc Poulson.
-After a hard day out in the water, Dawn likes to chill out practicing yoga and swinging in her hammock.
+Her favourite Cayman dive sites are Turtle Reef and Eagle Ray Rock.
+Whenever she’s in the water she usually has her camera in her hand and then spends all her free time editing her photo’s!